lenaguignard/mt_fs21_ex3/README.md

     ./scripts/download_data.sh

-Train a model:
+Train a model: The script is adapted for the wikipedia data.
-The dropout has to be changed manually in this script.
+The different dropout settings have to be changed manually in this script.

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

-Generate (sample) some text from a trained model with:
+Generate (sample) some text from a trained model with: The script is adapted for the wikipedia data.
+300 words will be returned.

     ./scripts/generate.sh